argoproject/navis-documentcloud/readme.txt

     [documentcloud url="http://www.documentcloud.org/documents/265231-11-07-2011-letter-to-idaho-congressional.html"]

+This will use default height and width settings, which you can update in the WordPress admin.
+To override defaults on a specific document, pass them into the shortcode:

+    [documentcloud id="265231-11-07-2011-letter-to-idaho-congressional" width="400" height="500" sidebar="true"]

 == Installation ==

-1. Upload the navis-documentcloud directory to `wp-content/plugins/navis-documentcloud`
+1. Upload the navis-documentcloud directory to `wp-content/plugins/wordpress-documentcloud`
 2. Activate the plugin
 3. In your posts, add documents using the DocumentCloud button, or the `[documentcloud]` shortcode.